Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 > Note that Gatsby already included a README.md file in your project folder.
 So DON'T Initialize this repository with a README.

-Go ahead and click on the **Create repository** button.
+Next, click on the **Create repository** button.
 This takes you to a page where you will find the remote URL.

 Find the command that looks like this and run it in your terminal: